Max12121/Vision/README.md

 ## Fingerprint
 A fingerprint is a pattern composed by a set of inner patterns used as models to detect a technology or service in a website.
+Below the models you can use to compose a fingerprint.

 #### `headers`
 A key-value pair set used to match headers in a HTTP response.
 In case at least one key-value pair is matched then the entry is matched.

 <details>
-  <summary>Usage Example</summary>
+  <summary>Usage Example<br><br></summary>

   ```javascript
     function foo () {